H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 # 12. Neurobiological Architecture of Ms. Jarvis

 This chapter describes how Ms. Egeria Jarvis reuses core concepts from neurobiology as an organizing metaphor for a distributed AI system.
-The goal is not to claim biological equivalence, but to use well-studied brain structures — hippocampus, prefrontal cortex, pituitary, and blood-brain barrier — as design patterns for memory, control, global state, and security, layered on top of three PostgreSQL databases, ChromaDB (port 8000, `chroma_data` volume), Darwin-Gödel Machines, WOAH-based weighting, retrieval-augmented generation, and a 22-model LLM fabric.
+The goal is not to claim biological equivalence, but to use well-studied brain structures — hippocampus, prefrontal cortex, pituitary, and blood-brain barrier — as design patterns for memory, control, global state, and security, layered on top of three PostgreSQL databases, ChromaDB (port 8000, `chroma_data` volume — ★ 40 collections, 6,675,442 vectors), Darwin-Gödel Machines, WOAH-based weighting, retrieval-augmented generation, and a 22-model LLM fabric.

 | Biological metaphor | Computer-science name | Confirmed service | Port |
 |---|---|---|---|